jbasen/Crestron-Pushover-Module/README.md

 # Crestron-Pushover-Module

+v1.1 - Add's support for PushOver's URL attribute.
+Unfortunately, my testing showed that this doesn't work to open an app.
+It only works to open a webpage from a notification.
+Other people in the
+PushOver community have reported this problem.
+PushOver has not implemented a fix.

 Licensing

 The Prowl notifications module, PushOver notifications module, and Vybit notifications module all provides the ability for a Crestron program to send push notifications to a homeowner's smart phone and/or tablet.
 With these modules you can, for example: